CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ## Keeping files forever (Malware Archive)

-Malware Archive is a new feature that Assemblyline feature that allows users to preserve important documents forever.
-To accomplish this, an archived filestore and datastore indices have been defined where the stored documents do not have an expiry date and will not be deleted by the expiry process.
-The new core component called the Archiver was added to move the file and the analysis over to the Malware Archive.
+Malware Archive is a new feature for Assemblyline that allows users to preserve important documents forever.
+To accomplish this, archived filestore and datastore indices have been defined where the stored documents do not have an expiry date and will not be deleted by the expiry process.
+The new core component - "the Archiver" - was added to move the file and the analysis over to the Malware Archive.

 ### [Archiver](https://github.com/CybercentreCanada/assemblyline-core/tree/master/assemblyline_core/archiver)